Updated: Nov 9, 2022

 Disorganised Attachment: is characterised by inconsistent strategies in relationships.
 As child the individual has experienced neglect, abuse, or severe loss.
 Their parent may have been unresponsive, highly intrusive, inconsistent or punitive, or otherwise insensitive to the child needs.
 Studies of Disorganised attachment are also found in trauma, borderline and narcissistic personality disorders, it also been associate with controlling behavioural patterns or hostile, both in adult romantic relationships.

 Dismissive - Avoidant Attachment: There are adults who are emotionally unavailable and, as a result, they are insensitive to and unaware of the needs of their children.
 They have little or no response when a child is hurting or distressed.
 These parents discourage crying, and encourage independence.
 Often their children quickly develop into “little adults” who take care of themselves.
 These children pull away from needing anything from anyone else and are self-contained.
 They have formed an avoidant attachment with a misattuned parent.
 Those who had avoidant attachments in childhood most likely have dismissive attachment patterns as adults.
 These people tend to be loners; they regard relationships and emotions as being relatively unimportant, often provoking feeling of overwhelmenss.
 They are cerebral and suppress their feelings.
 Their typical response to conflict and stressful situations is to avoid them by distancing themselves.
 These people’s lives suffer from imbalance: they are inward and isolated, emotionally removed from themselves and others.

 Fearful-Avoidant Attachment: People who grew up with disorganised attachments often develop fearful - avoidant patterns of attachment.
-Since, as children, they detached from their feelings during times of trauma, as adults, they continue to be somewhat detached from themselves.
+Since, as children, they detached from their feelings during times of childhood adveristies / trauma, as adults, they continue to be somewhat detached from themselves.
 They desire relationships and are comfortable in them until they develop emotionally close.
 At this point, the feelings that were repressed in childhood begin to resurface and, with no awareness of them being from the past, they are experienced in the present.
-The person is no longer in life today but rather, is suddenly re-living an old trauma.
 These people’s lives are not balanced: they do not have a coherent sense of themselves nor do they have a clear connection with others.